tsears/tsears.github.io/index.md

 ## tsears.net ##

-That's right, the site you're looking at!.
+That&apos;s right, the site you&apos;re looking at!.
 Short and sweet so far, built using [jekyll](https://jekyllrb.com/).

 * html